EvGorbenko/resume/README.md

 I also have considerable experience with building data-parsing applications with Node.js.

-Now my work consists on building complex frontend web/mobile applications with React and Redux.
+Now my work consists on building complex frontend web/mobile applications with React(React Native) and Redux.

 ## Experience